-The CL1 is equipped with a touchpad for use as a pointing device, requiring just a bare finger.
-This touchpad has a Rev. 1.04, 9/29/08 Page 15 of 20 resolution of 1000dpi, and an active area of 6.0 cm by 4.4 cm.
+The CL1B is equipped with a touchpad for use as a pointing device, requiring just a bare finger.
+This touchpad has Rev. 1.40, 11/1/09 a resolution of 1000dpi, and an active area of 6.0 cm by 4.4 cm.
 It is located underneath the plastic in front of the keyboard, maximizing the resistance to moisture, dirt, and electrostatic discharge.